Blotz/blotz.github.io/content/posts/recipes/sourdough-bread.md

     Generously dust your loaf with rice flour.
     Place the bread, smooth side down, into the banneton*.
-    Then cover the banneton* with a tea towel or tin foil and place inside of the fridge for 12 to 18 hours to retard
+    Then cover the banneton* with a tea towel or tin foil and place inside of the fridge for 12 to 18 hours to retard.

     retard is the process of slowing down the final proof which allows it's flavour to develop and gives us more time to bake.